alphagov/govuk-puppet/docs/adding-a-new-app.md

 }
 ```

-Add a value for `db_password` in each of the credential files in the `deployment` repo.
+Add a value for `db_password` in each of the credential files in the `govuk-secrets` repo.
 This entry should be encrypted.

 Add a values for `db::password` and `db_password` in `hieradata/vagrant_credentials.yaml`.